jstemmer/gotags/README.md

 	-f="": write output to specified file.
 If file is "-", output is written to standard out.
 	-silent=false: do not produce any output on error.
 	-sort=true: sort tags.
+	-tag-relative=false: file paths should be relative to the directory containing the tag file.
 	-v=false: print version.

 ## Vim [Tagbar][] configuration